 Departments that process requisitions to be delivered to school campuses must communicate the requisition and purchase order information to the school prior to delivery of goods.
-It is recommended that the requisition be sent to the campus for approval.
 This will ensure that the Principal will be aware that a requisition is being ordered for their campus.
 To do this, the department will have to use the campus' Dept/Location when creating the requisition.
 Additionally, using the campus Dept/Location code will grant the campuses the ability to create the receiving record after the item(s) are delivered.
 If this recommendation is not used, email or fax the following information to the appropriate school: